 Day 1: Shannon to Kerry

-For convenience we recommend Shannon airport as the arrival airport for this tour.
+For convenience, we recommend Shannon airport as the arrival airport for this tour.
 If you choose to travel from Shannon, Bunratty Castle & Folk Park is a relatively short drive away and always a pleasant stop to get your honeymoon in Ireland off to a great start.
-The castle at Bunratty was built in the 15th Century by the McNamara Clan and is well renowned for being one of Ireland’s best furnished Castles, complete with authentic artefacts throughout the castle grounds.
+The castle at Bunratty was built in the 15th Century by the McNamara Clan and is well renowned for being one of Ireland’s best-furnished Castles, complete with authentic artifacts throughout the castle grounds.
 Right next to the Castle is Bunratty Folk Park.
-This realistic recreation of a country village gives a sense of what Ireland was like for its citizens in the early 19th Century.
-In the park is a selection of dwellings and businesses with each building representing a different element of Irish life from the humblest one roomed abode, to Bunratty House, an exquisite example of a fine Georgian residence.
-You will then be travelling onward towards Kerry where your next stop is the cute little town of Adare.
-The town has for many years been a favourite spot for couples to stop for a romantic walk, either through the town park or through the village itself passing by its charming thatched cottages or maybe paying a visit to the 13th century feudal castle, built by the Desmonds and set on the banks of the river Maigue.
+This realistic recreation of a country village gives a sense of what Ireland was like for its citizens in the early 19th-century.
+In the park is a selection of dwellings and businesses with each building representing a different element of Irish life from the humblest one-roomed abode to Bunratty House, an exquisite example of a fine Georgian residence.
+You will then be traveling onward towards Kerry where your next stop is the cute little town of Adare.
+The town has for many years been a favourite spot for couples to stop for a romantic walk, either through the town park or through the village itself passing by its charming thatched cottages or maybe paying a visit to the 13th-century feudal castle, built by the Desmonds and set on the banks of the River Maigue.

 Day 2: Romantic Kerry

-The coastal county of Kerry, with its romantic sweeping sea views and its long and curious history is a must see on any Ireland Honeymoon.
-For the budget conscious traveller Kerry is also an ideal location as with its many free touring attractions it can make for an affordable trip.
+The coastal county of Kerry, with its romantic sweeping sea views and its long and curious history, is a must-see on any Ireland Honeymoon.
+For the budget-conscious traveler, Kerry is also an ideal location as with its many free touring attractions it can make for an affordable trip.
 These attractions, while free, are most certainly worth taking the time to see and include the breath-taking Ring of Kerry and the remarkable Dingle.
-Due to the Peninsula's isolated position beside the North Atlantic Ocean the more than 2,000 monuments located there have been exceptionally preserved.
+Due to the Peninsula's isolated position beside the North Atlantic Ocean, the more than 2,000 monuments located there have been exceptionally preserved.
 Killarney, known as the gateway to the Ring of Kerry is well renowned for its silently beautiful lakes which are of course all free for people to visit.
 While in the area some stops we recommend include Torc Waterfall, where the clear fresh Owengariff River cascades through breath-taking wooded glens and the Gap of Dunloe where, millions of years ago, massive Ice Age glaciers carved a dramatic mountain pass through which the ‘gap’ offers mesmerizing views of three small lakes.